lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 | `[`                 | 0.8             | -                      | `[0.8]` &#x21C6; `"["`
 | function name + `(` | 1               | encoded function index | `[1, 0.304952]` &#x21C6; `"vMotif("`

-For each new function type its identifier must be close to 0.5, but different from the identifiers already used.
+For each new function type, its identifier must be in interval (0.6, 0.8) and unique.

 ----------
 ## Formatting decoded genotypes